Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Heidelberg Castle

-- Tours of Heidelberg Castle are available in German and English and run hourly.
-English tours begin at 11:15 am on weekdays and 10:15 am on weekends.
+- Tours of Heidelberg Castle are available in German and English.

-*Information was correct as of February 2019, but can change without notice.
-Please confirm costs and times directly with service providers.
+Information was updated February 2022, but can change without notice.
+Please confirm directly with the venue.

 Accommodations in Heidelberg